JulianNicholls/Raspberry-Pi-Misc/README.md

 ### wiimote

 An example of using a Wiimote on a Pi, displays the state of the buttons and the accelerometer data.
+It's a bit flaky with the £3.99 Wiimote clone that I bought from eBay, and I'm hoping to try it with a genuine Nintendo one.

 ## node

-A Blynk library client program that updates Virtual Pin 9 with time seconds, responds to a slider on V1, and has a terminal on V3.
+A Blynk library client program that updates Virtual Pin 9 with time seconds, responds to a slider on V1, updating a graph attached to V4, and has a terminal on V3 which feeds back and sends notifications.

 ## scratch